lowellyourfault/PirateScanner/README.md

 **Note** that `addPirate()` must be called before `start()`.

+# Integration
+Gradle and Maven support are not available at the moment.

 # Software requirements
 1. Android SDK >= 9
 2. Java JDK >= 7